 Willowick apartment building parking garage collapses

-WILLOWICK, Ohio (WOIO) - The parking deck of the East Tower of The Shoregate Towers apartments in Willowick collapsed Wednesday night.
+WILLOWICK, Ohio (WOIO) - The parking deck of the East Tower of The Shoregate Towers apartments collapsed Wednesday night.

 Copyright 2023 WOIO.
 All rights reserved.